 Threat of rocket attacks in Israel

-There have been instances of rockets being fired from Gaza into Israel, usually targeting large metropolitan areas.
-The chances of this occurring largely depends on relations between Gaza and Israel, so expats must remain up to date at all times.
+There have been recent instances of rockets being fired from Gaza into Israel, usually targeting large metropolitan areas.
+The chance of this occurring largely depends on tensions between Gaza and Israel.

-Over 90 percent of rockets are intercepted by Israel’s Iron Dome defence system, which significantly improves the quality of life in its metropolitan areas.
-Nevertheless, a smartphone app has been developed that warns of potentially incoming missiles and gives time to seek shelter.
-Expats in Israel should take heed of warning sirens and make sure they know the location of the nearest bomb shelter at all times.
+Israel has invested heavily in countering rocket attacks, evident in the Iron Dome rocket interception defence system which has an extremely high success rate.
+A smartphone app that warns of potential incoming missiles has also developed, providing its users with time to seek shelter.
+Expats in Israel should take heed of warning sirens and make sure they know the location of the nearest bomb shelter.

 General safety in Israel

-Expats in Israel will find that life in cities such as Tel Aviv is relatively peaceful and free from the threats usually associated with a country at war.
-Violent crime is low in Israel, and foreigners are treated well by the locals.
+Expats in Israel will find that life in cities such as Tel Aviv is relatively peaceful and free from the threats usually associated with the country.
+Violent crime is low within Israel, and locals generally treat visitors well.

-Expats should nevertheless keep an eye on their valuables when in public places, such as beaches or parks, as petty theft and crimes of opportunity have been known to occur.
+Expats should nevertheless keep an eye on their valuables when in public places, such as beaches or parks, as petty theft and opportunistic crimes have been known to occur.

-Expats travelling to Jerusalem should note that the eastern half of the city is in the West Bank.
-Some governments have advised their citizens to stay alert when in eastern Jerusalem and the Old City, as protests and religious demonstrations are common.
+Expats travelling to Jerusalem should note that the city's eastern half is in the West Bank.
+Some governments have advised their citizens to stay alert when in East Jerusalem and the Old City, as protests and religious demonstrations are common.

 Road safety in Israel

 *The security situation in Israel is highly complex and can change suddenly.
-Expats travelling in and around Israel must keep up to date with the latest news, travel alerts and warnings from the Israeli government.
+Expats travelling in and around Israel should ensure they stay up to date with the latest news, travel alerts and warnings from the Israeli government.